 What is the purpose of Lakes of Fire’s art grant program?

 These art grants are intended to help Great Lakes-region artists cover the costs of creating and presenting works of art Lakes of Fire.
-They’re not to cover labor costs or personal transportation.

 Who is giving out these grants?